Hong Kong Stadium

 Hong Kong Stadium is the main sports venue of Hong Kong.
-Redeveloped from the old Government Stadium, it reopened as Hong Kong Stadium in March 1994.
+Redeveloped from the original Government Stadium, it reopened as Hong Kong Stadium in March 1994.
 It has a maximum seating capacity of 40,000, including 18,260 at the main level, 3,173 at executive level, 18,510 upper-level seats and 57 seats for wheelchair users.

 The stadium is located in Causeway Bay, Hong Kong Island, in valley of Caroline Hill.
+It hosted the inaugural AFC Asian Cup finals and the AFC Women's Asian Cup for four times.
 Most international football matches held in Hong Kong are held at this stadium.
-It is also the location for the Hong Kong Sevens rugby sevens tournament.
-Hong Kong Stadium also hosted the Rugby World Cup Sevens twice, in 1997 and 2005.
+Between 1982 and 2024, it hosted the Hong Kong Sevens annually.
+Hong Kong Stadium has also hosted the Rugby World Cup Sevens twice, in 1997 and 2005.
+The stadium is home to the Hong Kong national football team and hosts international matches for Hong Kong Premier League club side Kitchee SC.

 History

-So Kon Po was formerly the burial ground for the 1918 fire at Happy Valley Racecourse.
+So Kon Po was formerly the burial ground for the 1918 Fire at Happy Valley Racecourse.
 Then the Hong Kong Government moved all the tombs to Aberdeen.
 The old Government Stadium was a U-shaped constructed by 1953 and had a capacity of 28,000 with partially covered seating.

 The old Government Stadium was only partially covered, without sufficient seats or lighting systems.
 In the 90s, the Royal Hong Kong Jockey Club proposed a reconstruction plan so that Hong Kong can have a world class sports stadium.

-In 2008, 39,000 people attended the first Bledisloe Cup rugby union match between Australia and New Zealand.
-In 2010, 26,210 people attended the second Bledisloe Cup rugby union game at the Hong Kong Stadium.